Negative Energies in the Dirac equation

 Barut and Ziino~\cite{BarutZiino} proposed yet another model.
 They considered $\gamma^5$ operator as the operator of the charge conjugation.
 Thus, the charge-conjugated Dirac equation has the different sign comparing with the ordinary formulation:

 and the so-defined charge conjugation applies to the whole system, fermion+electro\-magnetic field, $e\rightarrow -e$ in the covariant derivative.
 The superpositions of the $\Psi_{BZ}$ and $\Psi_{BZ}^c$ also give us the ``doubled Dirac equation", as the equations for $\lambda-$ and $\rho-$ spinors.
-The concept of the doubling of the Fock space has been developed in Ziino works (cf.~\cite{Gelfand,DvoeglazovBW}) in the framework of the quantum field theory.
+The concept of the doubling of the Fock space has been developed in the Ziino works (cf.~\cite{Gelfand,DvoeglazovBW}) in the framework of the quantum field theory.
 In their case the charge conjugate states are simultaneously the eigenstates of the chirality.
 Next, it is interesting to note that for the Majorana-like field operators we have

-which, thus, naturally lead to the Ziino-Barut scheme of massive chiral fields, ref.~\cite{BarutZiino}.
+which, thus, naturally lead to the Ziino-Barut scheme of massive chiral fields, Ref.~\cite{BarutZiino}.

 Finally, I would like to mention that, in general, in the Weyl basis the $\gamma-$ matrices are {\it not} Hermitian, $\gamma^{\mu^\dagger} =\gamma^0 \gamma^\mu \gamma^0$.
+So, $\gamma^{i^\dagger}= -\gamma^i$, $i=1,2,3$, the pseudo-Hermitian matrix.
 The energy-momentum operator $i\partial_\mu$ is obviously Hermitian.
-So, the question, if the eigenvalues of the Dirac operator (the mass, in fact) would be always real, and the question of the complete system of the eigenvectors of the {\it non-}Hermitian operator deserve careful consideration~\cite{Ilyin}.
-Bogoliubov and Shirkov~\cite[p.55-56]{Bogoliubov} used the scheme to construct the complete set of solutions of the relativistic equations, fixing the sign of $p_0=+E_p$.
+So, the question, if the eigenvalues of the Dirac operator (the mass, in fact) would be always real?
+The question of the complete system of the eigenvectors of the {\it non-}Hermitian operator deserve careful consideration~\cite{Ilyin}.
+As mentioned before, Bogoliubov and Shirkov~\cite[p.55-56]{Bogoliubov} used the scheme to construct the complete set of solutions of the relativistic equations, fixing the sign of $p_0=+E_p$.